 It’s not necessary to use heavy-duty clippers to clip clumps of matted hair from your dog’s coat.
 It is a good idea to use clippers or scissors with rounded edges to prevent poking if your pup has a fidgety streak.
 Thinning shears are another option if you need to thin the coat without totally snipping the hair off.

 2. Dog Detangler Brushes

 Regular dog brushes are effective for grooming and getting rid of excess fur when your pet sheds.
-However, A dematting fur rake often used for breeds like Poodles works well for matted fur.
+However, A dematting fur rake or undercoat rake often used for breeds like Poodles works well for matted fur.
 The serrated blades break up the coat while you’re brushing your pet.
 You should always be gentle when using one of these tools.
 It’s a good idea to have both types of brushes.

 3. Dog Detangler Sprays

 A dog detangler spray that conditions your pup’s coat is another effective option.
 Many of the detangling sprays are tear-free and non-GMO.
 Some products have a lavender scent that has a calming effect on your pup.

 Shampoos for dogs (not human shampoo) that clean and moisturize are excellent.
 Plant-based shampoos with palm and coconut oil, aloe, and oatmeal work well to clean and soften your pet’s coat.
 Oils in the shampoo detangle and condition the dog’s coat.